-Read Part 1: The History of Cider
+Read Part 1: The American History of Cider

 Apples originated in central Asia and were originally cultivated in places like Azerbaijan and Turkey.
 Through trade and migration, apples spread across the globe.
 For cider, the result has led to only a handful of regions known for their top-quality cider.
 It’s likely that any area growing apples also fermented them at some point in time.